rbsexton/sockpuppet/README.md

 client application are the initial stack pointer and program counter.
 This is a Cortex-M binary with only the first two vectors.

+This repo contains the files to support a reference implementation on the SiLab Leopard Gecko.
+The SOC-specific files for that project are in another repository.

 Currently supported SOCs include Cortex-M3s from TI (Stellaris) and the ST Micro STM32L family.
 Its extensible.

 Included:
 - Architecture.txt : Detailed